Neerajkumarnayak/Customer_and_Product_Analysis_Project/README.md

 # Smart store Dataset Overview:

-The Superstore dataset is a widely used, fictional dataset for business analytics, containing transactional data from a retail store.
+The Smart store dataset is a widely used, fictional dataset for business analytics, containing transactional data from a retail store.
 It covers customer purchases, product performance, and profitability, making it ideal for analyzing business operations and sales performance.

 # Key Data Features: